Updated September 20, 2023

-Answer: There are several softwares available in the market to create financial projections.
+Answer: There are several software available in the market to create financial projections.
 Most of them charge for monthly and yearly packages.
-Some examples are Insightsoftware, Cube Software, and Quickbooks.
-To learn about financial forecasting from scratch, you can also register for crucial Financial Modeling Courses.
+Some examples are Insight software, Cube Software, and Quickbooks.
+Therefore, you can also register for crucial Financial Modeling Courses to learn about financial forecasting from scratch.

 3. What are the Assumptions in Financial Projections?

 Answer: Assumptions are the most critical elements of financial projections.
 While projecting all the statements, the analysts make detailed assumptions.
 They base the predictions on hypothetical scenarios, what-if situations, and guesswork about the company’s future.
-It provides the business with financial and planning guidelines.
+Thus, t provides the business with financial and planning guidelines.